ds-rants/ds-rants/posts/2025/2025_xx_angry_pandas_guide_the_vengeance/angry_pandas_vengeance.md

 draft-mode: visible
 ---

-Beware I have returned and I'm looking for blood...
+Beware I have returned and I'm looking for blood!

 It is time to revisit the _pandas_ hell hole, and I'll bring you all down there with me.
 You have no luck, I took methamphetamine instead of Xanax, so I'm up for intellectual murder in all kinds of degrees.